inatic/magento2-googleshoppingfeed/README.md

 ## Cron

 A cron job takes care of generating the Google Shopping feed on a daily basis.
 This is configured in `/etc/crontab.xml` and the file in this case is set to be generated every day at 40 minutes past midnight.
 As you can see, the object being instantiated is `Inatic\FeedFacebook\Cron\GenerateFeed` and the `execute` method is called on the object.
-Latter method executes `xmlFeed->getFeed()` to get the XML feed data and saves it to the `pub` directory in the Magento installation.
+Latter method executes `xmlFeed->getFeed()` to get the XML feed data and saves it to the `pub` directory of the Magento installation.

 ```
 <?xml version="1.0"?>
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Magento_Cron:etc/crontab.xsd">
     <group id="default">
         <job name="inatic_googleshipping_xml" instance="Inatic\GoogleShippingFeed\Cron\GenerateFeed" method="execute">
-            <schedule>30 0 * * *</schedule>
+            <schedule>40 0 * * *</schedule>
         </job>
     </group>
 </config>